-The campus of Mesalands Community College is positioned on 23 acres, with room for future expansion.
+The campus is positioned on 23 acres, with room for future expansion.
 The main campus is comprised of six buildings, with additional buildings located at other sites off the main campus.

 The College currently operates the following facilities:

 Building A: